 If you're tried the above and still no luck

 If all of the above fail, you can feel pretty confident you have a real issue with your AC.
 That doesn't necessarily mean the repair is going to be expensive, just that you'll need an HVAC technician to work on it.

 If you want a helping hand, our service calls are $19 plus tax, so you can get a friendly, trained Franklin technician out there to diagnose your issue for around the same cost as a couple large pizzas.
 He’ll figure out what the issue is, recommend a repair, and if you go with it, hopefully have your home cool again within a couple hours.

 For AC & HVAC repairs in Northwest Arkansas, call Franklin at (479) 282-0003 or just tap the message bubble in the bottom right to schedule.

 Note: This is not a "filtered" feed of only positive reviews.
 This is truly a live feed of real reviews from Google — good, bad, and everything in between.
 Despite trying desperately, we're not perfect.
 Why hide it?

-Would you like to be reminded next time it's time for maintenance?
-Just text us by clicking or tapping the little blue circle in the bottom right of your screen and we'll add you to the reminder list 🤓.
+Want to schedule a maintenance?
+Just text us by clicking or tapping the little blue circle in the bottom right of your screen and we'll get you scheduled (you can call us too).